bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/README.rst

 -------
 Web Map
 -------
-A web map was created using QGIS Desktop and the QGIS2Leaf extension.
+A web map was created using QGIS Desktop and the QGIS2Leaf extension to create the boilerplate code, then modified.
 It can be viewed here:

 `Web Map <http://bradhamson.github.io/English-Ivy-Ideal-Habitat-Suitability-Analysis/#12/39.2856/-76.6023>`_